ChipSeek: Optimizing Verilog Generation via EDA-Integrated Reinforcement Learning: Experiment

 \subsection{Implementation Details}

-We adopt the Qwen2.5-Coder-7B-Instruct model as our base model.
-In the supervised cold-start stage, \textit{29,127} data samples are used to finetune the model, imparting a preliminary reasoning and Verilog generation ability.
+We adopt the CodeLlama-7B, CodeQwen-7B, DeepSeek-Coder-v1.5-7B and Qwen2.5-Coder-7B-Instruct model as our base models.
+During the cold-start fine-tuning stage, we use \textit{29,127} data samples to impart preliminary reasoning and Verilog generation capabilities to the model.
 Subsequently, during reinforcement learning stage, we further train the model using \textit{8,453} data samples to enhance its capabilities.
-All training processes are conducted on six NVIDIA A100 80GB GPUs, leveraging both the DeepSpeed distributed training framework and the vLLM inference framework for acceleration.
+Both training datasets are strictly filtered to exclude any cases from the benchmark.
+We conduct all training processes on a cluster of 4 NVIDIA A100 80GB GPUs, leveraging the DeepSpeed distributed training framework and the vLLM inference framework to accelerate training.

-In the supervised fine-tuning (SFT) stage, the learning rate is set to \(5 \times 10^{-5}\), and the GPU utilization for vLLM is maintained at 0.95.
-After the SFT stage, we obtained the model ChipSeek-SFT.
-In the reinforcement learning stage, we use a learning rate of \(1.5 \times 10^{-6}\), with the KL divergence coefficient \(\beta\) set to 0.01.
-During RL training, a single GPU is dedicated to running vLLM for generating multiple code samples, and five additional GPUs conduct loss computations and back-propagations to update model parameters.
-For each design description, the server equipped with vLLM produces 10 candidate responses, which are then evaluated on the five training servers to perform iterative parameter updates.
-We obtained the model ChipSeek-R1 after the training pipeline.

-To prevent out-of-memory issues, we cap the vLLM memory usage at 70\% and adopt the Zero3 configuration in DeepSpeed to further optimize memory efficiency.
-The RL training framework integrates simulation tools and EDA backend tools, including Icarus Verilog, Yosys, and OpenROAD, to provide real-time feedback on compilation, functional correctness, and performance metrics for the generated Verilog code.
-To isolate the training environment from potential side effects of simulation and EDA tools, we employ a sandbox environment for executing the simulation scripts and EDA workflows.
-We further employ a thread pool to concurrently run multiple simulation tasks and backend-tool tests, thereby accelerating the reward calculation process.
+Furthermore, we employ a multi-faceted strategy to accelerate the computationally intensive reward calculation process.
+First, we utilize a thread pool to concurrently run multiple simulation and synthesis tasks.
+Additionally, we implement a hierarchical gating technique based on a ``fail-fast" principle.
+In this pipeline, any Verilog sample that fails an early-stage evaluation is immediately discarded and not passed to subsequent more costly stages.
+For example, a design that fails the functional correctness simulation will not proceed to the PPA evaluation.
+This multistage filtering dramatically reduces computation time by avoiding full evaluations for infeasible candidates, significantly accelerating the overall reward calculation process.